-Academic Misconduct All MRU students are expected to consistently submit original work, give credit to other peoples' ideas and work and complete all submissions independently and honestly.
+Academic Misconduct: All MRU students are expected to consistently submit original work, give credit to other peoples' ideas and work, and complete all submissions independently and honestly.
+Academic Misconduct is any action that is dishonest, misrepresents information, or creates an unfair advantage.
 Academic misconduct occurs when a student/s misrepresents facts or information and gains an unfair academic advantage over other students.
 It is the policy of the program to report all instances of academic misconduct.
 Students should ensure that they are familiar with the policies and processes related to breach of this policy.

-Non-Academic Misconduct MRU students are held accountable for their personal conduct at all times including when off campus or in practicum.
+Non-Academic Misconduct: MRU students are always held accountable for their personal conduct including when off campus or in practicum.
 Broadly, non-academic misconduct would include behaviours that potentially threaten the safety or well-being of any member of the MRU community.
-The Student Code of Conduct policy defines the violation of the ethical standards set by a professional association as a form of non-academic misconduct.
-As such, MRU holds Social Work students responsible to the Social Work Code of Ethics (CASW) and Standards of Practice (ACSW).
-Violation of either code could result in being required to withdraw from the program.
+The MRU Social Work Program holds Social Work students responsible to the Social Work Code of Ethics (CASW) and Standards of Practice (ACSW).
+Violation of either code could result in course failure or being required to withdraw from the program.